 This penalty is slightly more complex, but also takes the partial delivery into account.
-This means that VSPs will only be penalized for the non-delivered MVArhs.
+This means that VSPs will only be penalized for the non-delivered MVArhs and thus will incentivize the VSP to deliver the service to the best of their abilities at all times.

-Comparison between the proposals
+4.2.2.3 Comparison between the proposals

-In terms of complexity, the first penalty proposal is slightly less complex than the second proposal, as there is only a comparison if the service was delivered correctly.
+In terms of complexity, the first penalty proposal is slightly less complex than the second proposal, as there is only a determination if the service was delivered correctly.
 If this is not the case, the VSP will be penalized for the full quarter hour.
-On the other hand, the second penalty does represent the impact on the system better and incentivizes the market party to deliver as much reactive power as possible.
+On the other hand, the second penalty does represent the impact on the system better and incentivizes the market party to deliver the requested reactive power to the best of their abilities.
+Additionally, a distinction between over- and underdelivery can be considered in the second proposal, but not in the first.